raspiblitz/raspiblitz/home.admin/assets/telegraf/README.md

 You may take a look [here](https://github.com/gcgarner/IOTstack) for a nice dockerized installation of influxDB and Grafana on a raspberry pi.

 Make sure to have a telegraf section in your `/mnt/hdd/raspiblitz.conf` you have to manually edit them into `/mnt/hdd/raspiblitz.conf` before calling
 ```
-/home/admin/config.scripts/bonus.telegraf.sh on
+sudo /home/admin/config.scripts/bonus.telegraf.sh on
 ```

-You have to provide a running influxDB / Grafana infrastructure elsewhere (reachable for the RaspiBlitz)
+You have to provide a running influxDB / Grafana infrastructure elsewhere (reachable for your RaspiBlitz)

+# telegraf section for raspiblitz.conf
+All telegraf switches and configuration variables.
+You may copy & paste them into your RaspiBlitz configuration at `/mnt/hdd/raspiblitz.conf`, after editing and provide the proper values matching your environment

 ```
-# all telegraf switches and configuration variables
-#
 # switch telegraf service and metrics capturing on/off
 telegrafMonitoring=on
 #